Lenore Marshall

-Lenore Guinzberg Marshall (September 7, 1899, New York City – September 23, 1971, Doylestown, Pennsylvania) was an American poet, novelist, and activist.
+Lenore Guinzburg Marshall (September 7, 1899, New York City – September 23, 1971, Doylestown, Pennsylvania) was an American poet, novelist, and activist.

 Life

 She was the daughter of Harry and Leonie (Kleinert) Guinzburg.
 She graduated from Barnard College in 1919.

 She married James Marshall, son of New York lawyer Louis Marshall.
 Lenore and James had two children, Ellen and Jonathan; they lived in New York City.

 From 1929 to 1932, Lenore Marshall worked as an editor at Cape and Smith, where she was instrumental getting them to publish The Sound and the Fury by William Faulkner.
 She also edited As I Lay Dying.

 Her work appeared in Harper's, and The New Yorker.

 Her son Jonathan Marshall owned and published the Scottsdale Daily Progress newspaper.
 Jonathan ran unsuccessfully for United States Senate against Barry Goldwater in 1974.

 Activism

-In 1933, she became the treasurer of the Writers' League Against Lynching, and corresponded with Theodore Dreiser, who was a member, and who wrote the anti-lynching story "Nigger Jeff".
+In 1933, she became the treasurer of the Writers' League Against Lynching.
+She corresponded with Theodore Dreiser, who was a member, and who wrote the anti-lynching story "Nigger Jeff".

 In 1956, with Norman Cousins, she helped found SANE, the National Committee for a Sane Nuclear Policy.
 She continued her anti-nuclear work with the Committee for Nuclear Responsibility.
 She corresponded with Irving Howe.

 I am not embattled.
 I'm battling, and that makes life so much more interesting.

-She lived at the Dorset Hotel, and New Hope, Pennsylvania.
+She lived at the Dorset Hotel, and in New Hope, Pennsylvania.

 In 1971, she was on the board of PEN.